StefanStahlCode/reverse_snake/README.md

 # reverse snake
-Snake, butz you are the food
+Snake, but you are the food

+Soundeffects are from Zapsplat.com and Bakgroundmusic from Bensound.com